menu

 Living in Colton

-Telecommuters are a relatively large percentage of the workforce: 9.60% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.92% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The percentage of adults in Colton who are college-educated is close to the national average for all communities of 21.84%: 17.82% of the adults in Colton have a bachelor's degree or advanced degree.
+The percentage of adults in Colton who are college-educated is close to the national average for all communities of 21.84%: 17.55% of the adults in Colton have a bachelor's degree or advanced degree.

 Colton is an extremely ethnically-diverse city.
 The people who call Colton home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Colton, accounting for 71.28% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Colton, accounting for 72.78% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Colton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Colton include Irish, German, English, French, and Italian.
+Important ancestries of people in Colton include German, Irish, English, French, and Italian.